 A while ago, I received a phone call from an automated answering service, offering to reduce my credit card payments.
 Fortunately, I don’t have any outstanding credit card debt, but I thought it might be helpful to remind you of this current marketing pitfall.

 If you are facing credit card debt, then please be aware of telemarketing firms which are prompting consumers to reduce their credit card payments.
-Why you ask?
+Why do you ask?
 Reducing or lowering credit card payments usually offers lending institutions additional time to collect more interest on your outstanding debt.

 Whenever you reduce or lower your credit card payments, you may actually be lengthening the time it will take you to pay off your existing debt.
 It may seem like a good idea to make a lower credit card payment, but you may actually be paying more interest over a longer period of time if you choose to do so.